Sabir59/CSelector/README.md

 Little Description:
 .The variable takes two values a 2D array with the values dom element id placeholder to be passed to slector input for value to be sent and name to that input so we areable to send data on server and the second array in array is for options to be added to selector.
-The second value is array of css classes for option container as well as options
+The second value is array of css classes for label option-container options and toggling options

 NOTE:
 order of input data should is necessary don't go against the order provided however their names ids css classes which is given in second value are  of your choice